 The Bride Wore Black Directed by Francois Truffaut.
 Starring Jeanne Moreau and Claude Rich.
 Music by Bernard Herrmann.
 Based on the novel by Cornell Woolrich (aka William Irish).
 Julie Kohler (Jeanne Moreau) leaves her hometown in a quest to avenge her husband's death.
 Bent on revenge and fueled with murderous intent, she tracks down five men she believes to have played a role in her husbands demise.
 Utilizing a series of disguises, the cool-customer Moreau tracks down all five culprits, sexually enslaves them, and then engineers their deaths.
 The question is, does she have the right men?
 Francois Truffaut's homage to the suspenseful mystery films of Alfred Hitchcock.
 Great character performances from Jean-Claude Brialy and Michel Bouquet.
 French with English subtitles.
 1968.
 107 minutes.
 COLOR.
 Not rated.
 Out of Print.

 Charade Directed by Stanley Donen.
 Perhaps the most Hitchcockian of all!
 Starring Cary Grant and Audrey Hepburn.
 Music by Henry Mancini (Academy Award nomination for Best Song, "Charade").
 Romance ignites in beautiful Paris when Cary Grant, a handsome, mysterious stranger, comes to the rescue of Audrey Hepburn, a beautiful widow.
 The nefarious truth about Hepburn's recently murdered husband unfolds when she and Grant embark on a chaotic race against a gang of sinister crooks who want their share of her husband's hidden, and very valuable, estate.
 But, one by one, each gang member is murdered, making it more difficult for Hepburn to distinguish the good guys from the bad ones.
 Filmed in Paris.
 Great supporting cast includes James Coburn, George Kennedy, Ned Glass and Walter Matthau.
 1963.
 114 minutes.
 COLOR.
 Not rated.
 Out of Print.
 Excellent.
-DVD $14.99 + 99cents first class.
-Outside U.S. air shipping $3.
+DVD $14.99 US shipping $1 first class.
+International us$3.
 This movie is traded collector to collector.
 This movie is in the public domain.

 Compulsion Directed by Richard Fleischer.
 Starring Orson Welles, Bradford Dillman, Dean Stockwell.
 Compulsion vividly recreates Chicago in the 1920s, where two wealthy psychopaths carry out a thrill killing.
 Fleischer draws extraordinary performances from his young leads.
 Bradford Dillman is dominating and dynamic as the frightening but magnetic Straus.
 Even more striking is Dean Stockwell; he is completely believable as the icily brilliant but withdrawn Steiner, subtly conveying initial vulnerability and growing strength.
 Fleischer aids both actors with his staging -- flowing tracking shots to compliment Dillman's feverish movement; and subtle off-kilter camera set-ups to show the unbalanced Stockwell at home among his stuffed birds.
 In spite of the brilliance of the two killers, they leave some clues, enough for district attorney Horn (E.G. Marshall) to bring them to justice.
 Despite their obvious guilt, lawyer Jonathan Wilk (Orson Welles) takes on the case in order to save them from death row.
 Fleischer obtains a bravura performance from Welles, in one of his rare outstanding performances under a director other than himself.